DN-debug/peux-os-sitebuild/src/pages/index.md

           alternative.
 For GUI, use Pamac-Manager, with Flatpak and AUR support options in its settings.
   - content: >
-      ***Peux OS*** comes with four different desktop flavors: XFCE, LXQt, Gnome and KDE.
+      ***Peux OS*** comes with four different desktop flavors: XFCE, LXQt, Gnome, and KDE.
 XFCE is the flagship.
 Out of these three versions, LXQt and XFCE are both highly configured.
 Gnome is included because of its minimalism and stability.

       KDE is the recent addition to the list.
-I decided to keep it after getting a fairly huge number of community requests.
+I decided to keep it after receiving a fairly huge number of community requests.

       Please note that if you are using UnetBootin/Etcher, then the boot-process